north3221/AAGateWayWiFi/README.md

 It usually needs 2 o 3 (or more) tries before successfully establishing a connection.
 None of the devices needs to be rooted.

+**Note that if you start the app via the launcher it does nothing**, please follow the above instructions.

 The principle of operation is: